 Protecting and ensuring the health of our streams and watersheds is everyone's responsibility.
-It takes a collaborative network of dedicated and educated citizens all working together to understand and raise awareness about water issues, prevent water pollution, and improve water quality.
+It takes a collaborative network of dedicated and educated citizens working together to better understand the importance of a healthy watershed, raise awareness about water issues, prevent water pollution, and improve rivers and streams.

-Stream Team is led by Aissa Wise and everyone is welcome to join the team to help collect important stream data and to learn about the importance of a healthy watershed.
+All are welcome to join Stream Team to help collect important data and learn about the importance of a healthy watershed.

 Data collected by Stream Team